-- It fails to pass inspection. - · It fails to function properly. - · It has illegible product labels or markings. - It shows signs of damage or excessive wear. - It has been subjected to shock loads, falls, or abnormal use. - It has been exposed to harsh chemical reagents. - · It has an unknown usage history. - · You have any doubt as to its condition or reliability. - · When it becomes obsolete due to changes in legislation, standards, technique or incompatibility with other equipment. - If used for emergency escape in the actual fire ground. - If exposed to extreme heat or direct flame.
+- It fails to pass inspection. - It fails to function properly. - · It has illegible product labels or markings. - · It shows signs of damage or excessive wear. - · It has been subjected to shock loads, falls, or abnormal use. - · It has been exposed to harsh chemical reagents. - · It has an unknown usage history. - · You have any doubt as to its condition or reliability. - When it becomes obsolete due to changes in legislation, standards, technique or incompatibility with other equipment.

 Inspect the equipment according to your department's policy for inspecting life safety equipment.
 CMC recommends a detailed inspection by a competent person at least once every 12 months depending on current regulations and conditions of use.
-Record the date, inspector name, and inspection results in the equipment log as well as any other relevant information to track the usage
+Record the date, inspector name, and inspection results in the equipment log as well as any other relevant information to track the usage history.